cmur2/munin-postfix/README.md

 syslog5mins
 -----------

-This little script returns the entries of a (syslog created) file of the last 5 minutes.
+This little bash function returns the entries of a file (created in format of syslog default template; especially timestamp) of the last 5 minutes.
-**You should modify the scripts location in postfix_mailqueue script!**